 The University Consultant and Assistant Dean, Field Experiences will ascertain whether it is appropriate to have a second university supervisor provide supplementary supervision.
-The role of the supplementary supervisor is consultative to the University Consultant regarding the evaluation of Intern Teacher performance in respect to the PS III competencies based on the Professional Semester III Formative Assessment Form (See Appendix H) and the Alberta Education TQS (Appendix C).
-The role may include assistance to the University Consultant in the development and implementation of the plan as described above and/or determination of grade.
+The role of the supplementary supervisor is consultative to the University Consultant regarding the evaluation of Intern Teacher performance in respect to the PS III competencies (based on the PS III Formative Assessment Form and the Alberta Education TQS) if the Teacher Associate and/or University Consultant are not sure, and the Student Teacher needs extra support.
+Student Teachers who are clearly not meeting expectations in the practicum will not receive supplementary supervision.
+The role of the second university supervisor may include assistance to the University Consultant in the development and implementation of the plan as described above and/or determination of grade.